valerychu/SCTP/README.md

 <img width="416" alt="image" src="https://github.com/user-attachments/assets/2c2180b5-aa40-4f5b-9d58-3449ab390b5f">

 In this tutorial, we provide multiple examples to assist you in applying SCTP to real-world applications.
-It encompasses instructions for estimating the likelihood of colorectal cancer using a pre-trained model and guides on constructing a new SCTP model using datasets supplied by yourself.
+It encompasses instructions for estimating the likelihood of colorectal cancer using a pre-trained model.
+Downtream analysis and instructions on constructing a new SCTP model using your own datasets can be found in Tutorial.

 ## Installation